Create a basic group and add members using Azure Active Directory

 Select a pre-defined Membership type (required).
 For more information on membership types, see Group and membership types.

 Select Create.
 Your group is created and ready for you to add members.

 Select the Members area from the Group page, and then begin searching for the members to add to your group from the Select members page.

 When you're done adding members, choose Select.

 The Group Overview page updates to show the number of members who are now added to the group.

-Turn on or off group welcome email
+Turn off group welcome email

-When any new Office 365 group is created, whether with dynamic or static membership, a welcome notification is sent to all users who are added to the group.
+When any new Microsoft 365 group is created, whether with dynamic or static membership, a welcome notification is sent to all users who are added to the group.
 When any attributes of a user or device change, all dynamic group rules in the organization are processed for potential membership changes.
 Users who are added then also receive the welcome notification.
 You can turn this behavior off in Exchange PowerShell.